sui-foundation/sips/sips/sip-34.md

 ## Abstract

-Currently no providers enabled on Sui support login with a phone number.
-Phone number log in is a dominant credential option in many sectors and having such a provider for zkLogin is crucial for mass adoption of zkLogin.
+Currently no providers enabled on Sui support logging in with a phone number.
+Phone number login is a dominant credential option in many sectors and having such a provider for zkLogin is crucial for mass adoption of zkLogin.
 Here we propose to add FanTV as a OpenID provider on Sui that enables login with phone number.
 This will onboard FanTV users to Sui seamlessly and also allows users for other Sui applications with simply a phone number.

 ## Motivation

-Phone number log in is a dominant credential option in many markets.
+Phone number login is a dominant credential option in many markets.
 Having such a provider for zkLogin is crucial for mass adoption for Sui.
 This allows anyone with a phone number to create a wallet on Sui and interact with dApps.

 ## Specification